 The reasons someone pursues a graduate degree in the arts are as varied as the students who seek those degrees.
 Our degree is aimed primarily at students who are approaching writing as a type of personal development, or those who are just beginning their exploration of the writing life.
 That means our community is one that offers mentorship and supportive critique, and provides models of the professional writing life in all its various forms, helping students build a base of skills in the study of both writing and literature.

-The M.A. at Saint Leo offers a broad approach to preparation for a possible writing career, requiring not only creative work but also the study of literature.
-These literature courses, called foundations courses, give an M.A. student a sense of both the historical and contemporary trends in their chosen genre of study.
-While the M.F.A. has been considered a terminal degree in the past, many writers—especially those who wish to teach at the university level—elect to continue their studies through the doctoral degree.
+The MA program at Saint Leo offers a broad approach to preparation for a possible writing career, requiring not only creative work but also the study of literature.
+These literature courses, called foundations courses, give an MA student a sense of both the historical and contemporary trends in their chosen genre of study.
+While the MFA has been considered a terminal degree in the past, many writers—especially those who wish to teach at the university level—elect to continue their studies through the doctoral degree.

 Saint Leo is a national leader in providing educational options for students of all types.
 All our programs are designed to assist professionals in meeting challenging career goals, and to prepare them for the rapidly changing world in which they live and work.
-But there is no “typical” low-residency student; the community is necessarily diverse in age and background, but it is very much a community, bound together by a shared love of writing and a desire to pursue personal development.
+But there is no “typical” low-residency student; the community is necessarily diverse in age and background, but it is very much a community, bound together by a shared love of writing and support for each other’s creative endeavors.

 As you explore your continuing education, costs need not be an obstacle.
-The Saint Leo M.A. is an affordable advanced degree, costing as much as 50 percent less than degrees at other institutions.
+The Saint Leo MA is an affordable advanced degree, costing as much as fifty percent less than degrees at other institutions.

 Financial aid programs are available and there are ways to help you finance your educational investments.
 It may be helpful to know that there are federal student loan programs for graduate and professional students.
 Graduate students may be eligible for up to $20,500 in Unsubsidized Direct Loans.